-Applications must be received by Alexa Johnson via email at a.johnson@agri.nv.gov.
-The subject of your email must include the following: 2023 SCBGP Application.
+Applications must be received via email at NevadaSC@agri.nv.gov.
+The subject of your email must include the following: 2024 SCBGP Application.
 The application must be typed.
 Incomplete applications will not be considered.
-Please ensure that you thoroughly read this document and address all questions completely prior to submission.
-Complete the required format in a Microsoft Word document and submit the application in a Microsoft Word document not a PDF.
-Applications are due by March 25, 2023.
+Please ensure that you thoroughly read the application and address all questions completely prior to submission.
+You must use the Adobe documents provided not the previous year's Microsoft Word documents.
+Applications are due by February 1, 2024.